adines/ATLASS/README.md

 #### [Kvasir dataset](http://doi.acm.org/10.1145/3083187.3083212)

+Size of dataset: 8000 images.
+Number of classes: 8.

 Best accuracy using the whole training set (6000 images): 0.9340

 Results using part of the dataset and applying our method with different strategies.